 Insurance.
 Being a Brit I was relieved to get back home as Insurance is terribly expensive in the US.
 However, if you are an American then you may find the insurance expensive here initially, unless you can prove your ‘no claims’ situation.
 You should definitely bring proof of your ‘no claims’ period as some companies will accept this.
 They did for me.
 I list the insurers who have provided the best deals for me in the last 6 years.
 Also, be prepared to have to work harder to insure an import car – and tell each insurer you call that it is a US import before you waste too long on the phone with them!

 Maintenance.
 General maintenance of the car once here, is something to consider.
 It won’t be too hard to get an oil change or new plugs but anything else may need a bit more research.
 In the maintenance section I have listed some specialist companies that I have used to solve everything that has happened so far.
 Don’t expect your local Halfords to be of much use!

-Before you go any further I strongly advise you to call the DVLA and ask for their 'Car Import Pack'.
-They will send it to you free and it includes a useful booklet and all the forms you'll need.
-It also has lots of useful reference info that you'll find handy as you go through the process.
-Their number is 0870-850-0007.
+Before you go any further I strongly advise you to contact the DVLA and ask for their ‘Vehicle Import Pack’.
+They will send it to you free and it includes a useful booklet and all the forms you’ll need.
+A link is listed later in this guide.

 Can’t face all this?
 How about just buying a US car that’s already here? 🙂

 David Boatwright Partnership US Car Sales, Service, IVA & Parts